2025 Chapter News

 If you have any questions about the program, please contact Roger Ebbage.

-The Northwest BCxA Chapter has been live on Linkedin, follow the group and stay up to date with the latest info and posts.
+The Northwest BCxA Chapter has been live on Linkedin for some time, follow the group and stay up to date with the latest info and posts.
+Share your commissioning finds, successes, and failures with the rest of the chapter.

 BCxA Northwest Committees